 The coop, however, is made for large flat areas, and tends to be quite heavy, which makes it difficult to be able to move it left or right... it will just move straight!

-Looking to Buy a Chicken Tractor? – 3 Chicken Tractor Kits that Caught Our Eye!
+Would You Prefer To Buy a Chicken Tractor? – The 3 Best Chicken Tractor Kits

 If you opt for the easy and hassle-free way, these chicken tractor kits can help set up your own: